Yakima Canutt: Rodeo

 Canutt won his first world championship at the Olympics of the West in 1917 and won more championships in the next few years.
 In between rodeos, he broke horses for the French government in World War I. In 1918, he went to Spokane to enlist in the United States Navy and was stationed in Bremerton.
 In the fall, he was given a 30-day furlough to defend his rodeo title.
 He was discharged in spring 1919.
 At the 1919 Calgary Stampede, he competed in the bucking event and met Pete Knight.

 He traveled to Los Angeles for a rodeo, and decided to winter in Hollywood, where he met screen personalities.
 Tom Mix, who had also started in rodeos, invited him to be in two of his pictures.
 Mix added to his flashy wardrobe by borrowing two of Canutt's two-tone shirts and having his tailor make 40 copies.
 Canutt got his first taste of stunt work in a fight scene on a serial called Lightning Bryce; he left Hollywood to compete in the 1920 rodeo circuit.

 Canutt won the saddle-bronc competition at the Pendleton Round-Up in 1917, 1919, and 1923 and came second in 1915 and 1929.
 He won the steer bulldogging in 1920 and 1921, and won the All-Around Police Gazette belt in 1917, 1919, 1920 and 1923.
-While in Hollywood in 1923 for an awards ceremony, he was offered eight western action pictures for producer Ben Wilson at Burwillow Studios; the first was to be Riding Mad.
-He won the first leg of the Roosevelt Trophy.
-The trophy was awarded to the cowboy who accumulated the most points between Cheyenne Frontier Days and the Pendleton Round-Up.
+While in Hollywood in 1923 for an awards ceremony, he was offered eight Western action pictures for producer Ben Wilson at Burwillow Studios; the first was to be Riding Mad.
+He won the first leg of the Roosevelt Trophy as the cowboy who accumulated the most points between Cheyenne Frontier Days and the Pendleton Round-Up.
 After he won three years in a row at the Fort Worth Rodeo in Fort Worth, Texas, it came to be known as "Yak's show."